 Designed by William Rumbold–who also aided in the design of the Old Courthouse–when St. Louis was still in St. Louis County, the giant edifice that was once called the Insane Asylum dominates the southwestern portion of the city, on the highest elevation.

 I love the front colonnade; its columns are far too large for the size of the pediment, but that’s what I love about American architecture: always breaking the rules in favor of innovation.
+It is also not original, but built slightly later.

 Accompanying a group of middle schools students, I was given access with the children to the cupola, which contrary to popular opinion, was not the location of the head doctor’s office.
 It is a stunning structure, and along the way, as you can see above, craftsmanship was everywhere, even in closed areas.